 Payments on the general obligation bonds are made by the bond interest and redemption fund with local tax collections.
 Payments on the early retirement incentives are made by the general fund.
-The compensated absences will be paid by the fund for which the employee worked.
+The compensated absences will be paid primarily by the general fund.